Paul Leufkens, PharmD, MBA

 Johan Maas, MSc

-Johan obtained his degree in Medical Sciences from Groningen University and has worked at Medtronic from 2000 to 2015 in a variety of sales and marketing positions in the cardiac rhythm management division of Medtronic, and has significant hands-on experience with the introduction of CRT devices in several EU markets.
+Johan obtained his degree in Medical Sciences from Groningen University and has worked at Medtronic from 2000 to 2015 in a variety of sales and marketing positions in the cardiac rhythm management division of Medtronic, and has significant hands-on experience with the introduction of CRT devices in several EU markets and in the Middle East area.

 Ninke van der Werk, MSc